Moissanite vs Diamond: Learn the Difference Before You Buy

 Brilliance and Sparkle

-One of the most striking differences between moissanite and diamonds is their visual appearance.
+One of the most striking differences in the moissanite vs diamond comparison is their visual appearance.
 Moissanite and diamonds have distinct properties in both dispersion and refractive index.
-Moissanite has a higher refractive index than diamonds.
+Moissanite has a higher refractive index and dispersion than diamonds.
 This makes moissanite more reflective, producing an intense sparkle.
 Moissanite also has much higher dispersion than diamonds.
 This means moissanite creates more colorful flashes of light, often appearing more “rainbow-like.”

 Hardness and Durability

 Moissanite is also durable, scoring 9.25 on the Mohs scale, but it is more prone to scratches or chipping over time.
-For those seeking a gemstone that will stay pristine for generations, diamonds offer unparalleled longevity.
+For those seeking a gemstone that will stay pristine for generations, diamonds continue to outperform in the moissanite vs diamond debate.

 Value

 One of the main appeals of moissanite is its affordability, as it can be less expensive than diamonds.
-While moissanite’s lower cost may be tempting, it’s important to consider that diamonds offer much more than just visual appeal.
+While moissanite’s lower cost may be tempting, the value proposition of moissanite vs diamond goes far beyond price.
 The rarity, natural origin, and cultural significance of diamonds contribute to their worth, making them a long-term investment.
 Diamonds hold enduring value, often becoming treasured heirlooms passed down through generations, something moissanite cannot replicate.

 Environmental Impact